Abelkrijgtalles/modtemplate/README.md

 [Manifold][1] is a neat little Gradle plugin that, among other things, adds a preprocessor to Java.
 It brings the C-like syntax of `#if`, `#elif`, `#else`, and `#endif` to Java.

-By default, there are 3 versions, 1.18.2, 1.19.2, and 1.20.1.
+By default, there are all Minecraft versions between 1.19.2-1.21 (excluding 1.20 & 1.20.5) & 1.18.2.
 You can write version-specific code like so:

 ```c
 if MC_1_18_2